jondowson/zkp-data-quality/README.md

 The ZKP-Data-Quality collection of proofs meet these two objectives.

 ### 1. Proof of Provenance.

-The first objective is to process a dataset by computing cryptographic hashes for each row and then construct Merkle Trees to represent these hashes and a sorted version of the hashes.
+How do we ensure that claims made against a dataset are indeed for that particular dataset?
+We achieve this by baking into the proof the root hash of all the hash values of the dataset.
-The hashes are sorted outside of the proof for more efficient circuit computation.
-However, a proof of provenance is created to ensure that both the sorted and unsorted versions can be traced back to the original dataset.
+In addition, the sorted version of the dataset hashes, calculated for greater zkp circuit efficiency, is also added to the proof.
+As such, both the sorted and unsorted root hashes can subsequently be traced back to the original dataset.
 This avoids any chance of data quality claims being attributed to the wrong dataset.

 ### 2. Proof of Quality Aspect.

-The second objective is to generate and verify ZKPs to confirm a given quality aspect, all without exposing the underlying data.
-There are various data quality aspects such as row-uniqueness or row-completeness that proofs can be generated for and these aspects can be seen as subfolders under the lib/ folder.
+Now the provenance of the dataset has been established, a qualitative aspect can be proved without the need to expose the data.
+Aspects such as row-uniqueness and row-completeness can have proofs generated and these can be timestamped for 'live' datasets.
-Note - see the section on [ISO](#iso-standards) data quality for informationabout data quality standards.
+Note - see the section [ISO](#iso-standards) about data quality standards.

 ## Features